jaguililla/dotfiles/archlinux/README.md

 # Arch Linux install script
 The script is in the repository tag `archlinux`.

+You can also use `archinstall` text installer on Arch install ISO.

 # Cinnamon desktop
 `cinnamon-session-quit --power-off` to display power-off dialog